zoomix/ionic_feeder/README.md

 ##BUGS:
 * Are timezones going to be a real problem in using timestamps?
 Cross device?
 Time syncs?
+* Sometimes we get two timers running for the same feeding.

 ##DONE:
 * Store partials in db.